aff3ct/streampu/docs/pipeline_ctrl_flow.md

                 throw an error
 ```

+!!! danger
+	<u>Edit 2024-03-31</u>: We found that the previous check algorithm is not
+	valid in the general case.
+For instance, in the case of nested do while
+	loops, it will raise an error when there is none.
+Thus, this check has
+	been disabled until a more robust solution can be found.

 ### Tests

 Some specific tests have been added to the project to validate the robustness of